nicojs/typed-inject/README.md

 const service = new MyService(httpClient, logger);
 ```

-It neither overwrites any dependencies in the dependency injection tree nor marks the class as injectable.

 Any instance created with `injectClass` will not be disposed when `dispose` is called.
 It is the caller's responsiblity to dispose it.

 When there are any problems in the dependency graph, it gives a compiler error.